anuragthehatter/Bash-helper-scripts/README.md

 # Bash-helper-scripts

-Contains two folders for MTU migration - SDN and OVN Each folder has its own README for mroe info
+Contains two folders for MTU migration - SDN and OVN, Each folder has its own README for more info